 17.1 The SEA Regulations require the SA process to identify suitable mitigation measures for any significant adverse effects predicted for the site allocations.
 This is also an important component of the SA Report.
 In addition, recommendations to enhance sustainability measures within the Site Allocations DPD are documented as part of this report.
-The detailed SA Matrices in Appendices 11, 12 and 18 include a summary section at the end of the matrix setting out all mitigation and optimising measures for each proposed site allocation.
-These have been incorporated into the 'Key Requirements' under each Proposed Site in the Site Allocations DPD, in cases where the preferred site has been allocated.
+The detailed SA Matrices in Appendices 11 and 12 include a summary section at the end of the matrix setting out all mitigation and optimising measures for each site appraisal.
+Where subsequently allocated, these have been incorporated into the 'Key Requirements' under each Proposed Site in the Site Allocations DPD.
 Examples of the mitigation/optimising measures are set out in paragraph 11.14.